Corporate Responsibility and Sustainability (Level 4)

 Apprenticeships require learners to achieve specific new knowledge, skills and behaviours (KSBs), which are detailed in the Apprenticeship Standard.
 These are achieved by;

-1) Programme Teaching; Online teaching sessions once a month usually 2 – 3 hours duration each, (these are recorded for learner to access if they are unable to attend the live session), plus masterclasses, plus coaching sessions (once a month) and online teaching materials.
+1) Programme Teaching; Online teaching sessions once a month usually 2 hours duration (these are recorded for learner to access if they are unable to attend the live session), plus coaching sessions (once a month) and online teaching materials.

 2) Independent study; such as assignment/project research and write up